 What engagement opportunities are available to APSU students?

 APSU fosters a positive campus environment that encourages active participation in university life.

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Do Management Technology: Management Tech Majors Do After Graduation?
+What Do Management Technology: Concentration Management Technology Majors Do After Graduation?